-- (u) New and amended standards and interpretations not yet effective (continued) - Amendments to IAS 1, Presentation of Financial Statements, will apply retrospectively for annual reporting periods beginning on or after January 1, 2023.
+• Amendments to IAS 1, Presentation of Financial Statements, will apply retrospectively for annual reporting periods beginning on or after January 1, 2023.
 The amendments promote consistency in application and clarify the requirements on determining if a liability is current or non-current.